Here’s a list of 101 quick bullets on how to prepare for the bar exam.

 23. “I’ll just memorize all the rules.
 That’ll do the trick.”
 Don’t fall for this illusion of safety.
 Knowing the rules is just the starting point.

-24. If all you had time for were attempting to solve questions and checking the answers, that would be a better use of your time than passively consuming during that same time.
+24. If all you had time for was attempting to solve questions and checking the answers, that would be a better use of your time than passively consuming during that same time.

 25. The past will guide your future.
 Prioritize issues and rules that have shown up before.